AlexeyMK/alexeymk.com/_posts/2023-03-03-why-core-product-engineers-cant-hack-growth.md

 ---
+cover: /images/blog/coreproduct.png
+date: 2023-03-03 16:00:29
+description: Early-stage founders often ask what I could do for them, and how they might go about spinning up a growth team.
+hidden: true
 layout: post
-title: "Why Core Product Engineers can't Hack it on Growth"
-description: "Early-stage founders often ask what I could do for them, and how they might go about spinning up a growth team."
 published: true
-hidden: true # already a featued essay
-cover: /images/blog/coreproduct.png
-date: 2023-03-03 16:00:29
 tags:
+- growth-engineering
+- engineering-management
- - growth-eng
+- growth
+title: Why Core Product Engineers can't Hack it on Growth
 ---

 > “You're doing great so far!"
 The engineer beamed - coming from a manager, this was good news.
 "For next quarter, I’m assigning you to the newly-formed growth pod.”